Ugwueric5566/Data-Cleaning_Excel-project/README.md

 # Data cleaning_ Google sheet project.

-End-to-end data cleaning and preparation project using Microsoft Excel, with documented steps for improving data quality and consistency.
+End-to-end data cleaning and preparation project using Google sheet, with documented steps for improving data quality and consistency.

 project Overview